javinovo/rust-basics/README.md

 References are mere pointers to data.
 Smart pointers are structs pointing to data they own and having additional metadata and capabilities.
 For instance, they implement the *Deref* and *Drop* traits.
 The former enables the use of the `*` dereference operator while the latter provides the destructor method in charge of freeing resources.
 Smart pointers help cope with the ownership and reference restrictions by adding a layer of indirection and counting references.

 Some smart pointers include *unsafe code*.
 Rust can be thought of as a combination of two programming languages: Safe Rust and Unsafe Rust.
 The latter extends the former by allowing some extra things which are not safe but may be required in some situations such as writing low-level abstractions or talking to other languages.

+## Concurrency

+Rust offers *1:1 threading* meaning that each Rust thread maps to an OS thread.
+It doesn't natively support a green thread model where a number of language threads maps to a different number of OS threads.
+This improves performance and minimizes the compiled binary size.
+However, there are crates offering green threading.

+Ownership rules play a vital role in preventing errors in concurrent programming at compile time: the type system and the borrow checker will make sure the code won’t end up with data races or invalid references.

+Most types implement both *Send* and *Sync* marker traits which allow for ownership transfer between threads and referencing from multiple threads, respectively.
+Furthermore, types composed entirely of types implementing them are automatically marked with them.
+Manually implementing these traits involves implementing unsafe code.

+Transferring data between threads is favored over sharing memory.
+Message passing through channels is offered in this regard.
+However, if state must be shared the *Arc* and *Mutex* smart pointers provide fairly safe patterns to do so.